unruhe73/python-adventure-game-engine/DESCRIPTION_OF_THE_GAME_JSON_FILE.md

 **COMEINHERE** it’s just text.
 You can fill it as you wish, you can also replace with *MY_TEXT*.

 **%RANDOM(6)** it’s an engine function.
 It means: give me a sequence of 6 random characters (numbers and upper case letters).

+# Rooms section

+The **rooms section** is an array that contains all the properties of the defined rooms.

+  * id;

+# Items section

+The **items section** is an array that contains all the items properties.

+  * id;

+# winning_conditions section

+This is an item that specifies how the user can win the game.
+It defines the room in which user has to stay currently and the list of items ID he had to collect.
+This information in specified by:

+  * current_room;
+  * collected_items.

+In the example game you have:

+      "winning_conditions": {
+          "current_room": "room_06",
+          "collected_items": ["blue_crystal_room_01", "white_crystal_room_02", "coins_room_04", "yellow_crystal_room_12"]
+      }

+This means that you need to collect the three crystals and the coins and than you need to go to room_06.